seek-oss/https-proxy-server/README.md

 ```

 ### Config Options
 The project offers the following default config.
-To override these values create a config.json in your root folder, similar to default-config.json from this project.
-The headersFolderLocation is relative to the root folder and the userResponseHeadersFile name of the headerfile in this folder.
+To override these values create a config.json in your root folder, similar to sample-config.json from this project.
+The headersFolderLocation(mandatory) is relative to the root folder and the userResponseHeadersFile(mandatory) name of the headerfile in this folder.
 Sample file is in the headers folder of this project.
 Current defaults :
   * port: 7777
   * headersFolderLocation: ./headers
   * userResponseHeadersFile: userResponseHeaders.json